SOLVING COMPLEX TRIGONOMETRIC EQUATIONS

 Finally, we are going to use the reference angle from Step 3.
 We need to find angles located in QI and QIV that have a reference angle of 45o

-Therefore, the solutions for angle on the interval are
+Therefore, the solutions for angle on the interval are as follows:

 = 45o